karlgroves/ui-base/README.md

-# REST Base
+# UI Base

-An opinionated standard for RESTful API projects built with Node.js.
+An opinionated standard for React frontend applications that consume RESTful APIs.

 ## Purpose

-This repository contains comprehensive standards, guidelines, and conventions for building Node.js-based RESTful APIs.
+This repository contains comprehensive standards, guidelines, and conventions for building React frontend applications with TypeScript and Material-UI.
-It serves as a starting point and reference for teams wanting to establish consistent practices across projects.
+It serves as a starting point and reference for teams wanting to establish consistent practices across frontend projects that consume RESTful APIs.

 ## Contents

-- **Architecture & Structure**: Guidelines for project structure, module organization, and code organization
+- **Architecture & Structure**: Guidelines for React project structure, component organization, and code patterns
-- **Coding Standards**: Detailed style guides for JavaScript/Node.js development
+- **Coding Standards**: Detailed style guides for TypeScript/React development
+- **UI Components**: Conventions for building accessible, reusable components with Material-UI
-- **API Design**: Conventions for endpoint design, request/response formats, and error handling
+- **API Integration**: Patterns for consuming RESTful APIs with Axios and React Query
-- **Database**: SQL design patterns and best practices
+- **Accessibility**: Requirements and patterns for meeting WCAG 2.2 AA standards
-- **Security**: Guidelines for implementing secure APIs
+- **Security**: Guidelines for implementing secure frontend applications

 ## Using These Standards in Your Projects